 Margaret Post and Marti Frank |

-This research investigated how 501(c)(4) organizations build and sustain capacity through issue and candidate campaigns.
+Commissioned by the Civic Participation Action Fund (CPAF), this research investigated how 501(c)(4) organizations build and sustain capacity through issue and candidate campaigns.
 Case studies of three grassroots organizations explain how capacities were built, the extent to which campaigns supported their development, and the conditions under which such capacities can be maintained over time.
 Findings are intended to inform how funders and nonprofit social-change organizations can invest in strategies that enhance capacity in 501(c)(4) organizations and build independent political power.

 Capacity Building in 501(c)(4) Organizations: Research Summary